* Effort to repeal 2010 law unlikely to get past Senate

 WASHINGTON, Jan 19 The Republican-led U.S.

-Republican leaders said they were committed to trying to
+Republican leaders said they were committed to try to scrap

-repeal it in order to honor a campaign pledge that helped them
+Congress -- to honor a campaign pledge that helped them win

-win control of the House and gain seats in the Senate in
+control of the House and gain seats in the Senate in elections

 "Our pledge was to repeal 'Obamacare,'" said House Speaker